My Sewing Machine

 I am lucky to have had my interest in craft nurtured in this way.
 I’m also lucky that this sewing machine seems to handle whatever I can dish out, and with regular oiling, has yet to have any major problems (knock on wood!)
 I know there are fancier machines out there, and it’s possible I could work faster with an industrial sewing machine, but I’m going to keep using this one for as long as I can.

-This entry was posted in Studio Tour, Work / Life.
+This entry was posted in Studio Tour, Work / Life and tagged , .
 Bookmark the permalink.

 1. I’ve started thinking about buying a sewing machine (I’m an absolute beginner), but I got overwhelmed so quickly reading reviews of different brands and models.
 It was weird thinking of it as a (potentially expensive) piece of technology, like buying a car or a computer!